teen Mental Health First Aid funding opportunity.

 - Per manual

 Interested but don’t have the funds?
 Scholarships are available for both instructor training fees and manuals through Missouri’s Department of Mental Health.
-Fill out the Interest Form and additional information about scholarships will be provided during the application process.
+Attend an informational session and additional information about scholarships will be provided during the application process.

 - tMHFA One-page Overview: Facts, figures and details about tMHFA.